panprogramadorgh/zettelkasten/00-fleeting-ntoes/2505090749_note-taking-apps-categories.md

 | Knowledge    | Obsidian, Roam Research, Logseq, Evernote, Joplin |
 | Productivity | Tana, Notion                                      |
 In general case, productivity applications are much more sophisticated in terms of:
-- **Functionality**.
+- **Functionality and personalization**.
 Probably as consequent of a market with higher rates of competition, existing applications are tend to implement a lot more utilities and use cases.
-Not completely sure, just my supposition, I would say the reason why Notion is such popular regards to simplicity, or transmit that feeling at least (something similar happens with Tana).
+Applications such as Notion organizes notes with a database system which allows you to customize how do you treat those (tasks, cards, calendar...).
 - **Monetization**.
-As I've researched these sort of apps, seems there are a tendency on how they build their monetization system.
-Compared with **Knowledge Management** apps, where there is a clary prevail over equivalence of software transparency and popularity, **Productivity** apps are tend to be more opaque and that doesn't necessarily harm the business model.
+As I've researched these sort of apps seem there have a tendency on how they build their monetization system.
+Compared with **knowledge management** apps, where there is a clary prevail over equivalence of software transparency and popularity, **productivity** apps are tend to be more opaque and that doesn't necessarily harm the business model.

 #fleeting